Rocco Benetton: Entrepreneurial career

-After his four-year English experience, Benetton later moved back to his family home town Treviso where he settled with his family and children.
-Surrounded by a very strong entrepreneurial environment, he founded the companies Zero Rh+ and the Oot Group, a top-of-the-line web company, with the world's largest communication company WPP plc.
+After working in England, Benetton returned to Treviso.
+He founded Zero Rh+ and Oot Group, which was associated with WPP plc.

 In 2003, he also founded Banca del Gottardo Italia, personally acquired a 4% stake in the bank and joined the board together with Alberto Bombasei (Brembo SpA), Domenico Bosatelli (Gewiss SpA) and Tito Lombardini (Gruppo Lombardini).
 After a very successful development of the business, Banca del Gottardo was acquired in totality by Banca Generali in May 2008.

 Through his experience acquired in technology, it was clear to Benetton that the security of new technology was becoming an increasingly prevalent problem and he decided to focus in that direction.
 In 2013, together with a highly skilled team with international experience from Etnoteam, Value Partners, Value Team, Sun Microsystems, IBM, he founded a research company, Mobisec Group, to develop high-end security for companies in apps and internet of things in general.
 After five years of research and development, Mobisec was able to go to market to service the top companies in the Italian market.
 After significant growth in the domestic market, Mobisec USA opened in 2020 in Menlo Park, Palo Alto, California to enhance and develop its own product at a higher level.

-Today, Benetton is a very active private investor in many startup companies in Europe, Asia and in the United States.
+Benetton has invested in start-up companies in Europe, Asia and the United States.